“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 The Staff of Aharon is the same staff through which the plagues of Egypt were performed.
 It became the Holy Snake that swallowed the serpents of Egypt, and struck the Nile river (Exodus 7:20).
 The word for staff is mateh, which also means ‘tribe’.
 Pirkei d’Rebbi Eliezer says of the Staff,

-“This staff was created at twilight of the sixth day of creation, and was given to Adam in the Garden of Eden.
+“This staff was created at the twilight of the sixth day of creation and was given to Adam in the Garden of Eden.
 Adam gave it to Enoch, Enoch to Noah, Noah to Abraham, Abraham to Isaac, and Isaac to Jacob.
 Jacob brought it with him to Egypt and gave it to Joseph.
 When Joseph died, his house was looted, and the staff ended up in Pharaoh’s palace.
 Jethro, who was one of Pharaoh’s soothsayers, saw the staff with the mysterious markings on it and coveted it; he took it and planted it in the garden of his home, and no man was able to come close to it.
-When Moses came to Jethro’s house, he entered the garden, saw the staff and read the markings on it; he reached out his hand and plucked it from the ground.
+When Moses came to Jethro’s house, he entered the garden, saw the staff, and read the markings on it; he reached out his hand and plucked it from the ground.
 When Jethro saw this, he proclaimed, “This man shall redeem the people of Israel from Egypt,” and gave him his daughter Zipporah as a wife.”
 Pirkei d’Rabbi Eliezer, Chapter 40 [6]

 Jewish tradition attributes Excalibur-like qualities to the staff, among other miraculous aspects.
 While not everything described in the Midrash is literal, one thing is for sure this Staff literally had special qualities through the Power of HaShem.
 After the Twelve Tribes provided their rods, each engraved with the name of the Tribal leader, Moshe put them in the Ohel Edut, the Tabernacle of Witness,